 The offshore wind industry could add up to $25.4 billion in annual economic output to the U.S. economy and support as many as 83,000 jobs, depending on the pace of capacity additions in the next decade, according to a report by the American Wind Energy Association.

 The March 11 report said the offshore industry could install up to 30 GW of capacity by 2030, which would represent an investment of as much as $57 billion.
-Connecticut, Maryland, Massachusetts, New Jersey, New York and Virginia have set targets to procure a total of 25,400 MW of offshore wind power by 2035, AWEA noted.
+Connecticut, Maryland, Massachusetts, New Jersey, New York and Virginia have set targets to procure a total of 25,400 MW of offshore wind power by 2035, the association, or AWEA, noted.

 "These policies provide certainty for the industry and will enable investment in the American offshore wind supply chain," AWEA said.